-Due to the outcomes of consultation, the project was split into two stages:
+Due to the outcomes of consultation, the construction project was split into two stages:

 - Stage 1 (complete 2020): construction of 11 speed calming devices: four flush and two raised road threshold treatments, four continuous footpath treatments, and one raised pedestrian crossing.

 This will make the area safer and more attractive for residents and visitors.